 Executive Summary

 On June 25, 2021, CMS released the 2021-2022 Medicaid Managed Care Rate Development Guide (Guide) for rating periods starting between July 1, 2021 through June 30, 2022.
-In this paper, we provide a summary of the changes from the previous guide (2020-2021) to aid in understanding and compliance.
-It is important to recognize and implement these changes as many of them aim to ease the CMS review process for states’ capitation rates.
+In this paper, we provide a summary of the changes from the previous guide (2020-2021) to aid states’ actuaries in understanding and compliance with federal regulations.
+It is important to recognize and implement these changes in capitation rate certification materials as many of them aim to ease the CMS review process for states’ capitation rates.

 Several of the updates to the Guide reflect the Medicaid Managed Care Final Rule (Final Rule) published in November 2020.
 Throughout the document, CMS has changed the language referring to Sections within the Guide, to more explicitly refer to the federal rate development standards in 42 CFR § 438.4 through 438.7.
 The Guide was also updated to reflect State Directed Payments clarifications and preprint template changes, published January 8, 2021, in a letter to State Medicaid Directors.

 Complete copies of both the Guide and the previous version are included as appendices, with the differences between the two highlighted.
 Descriptions of the changes are included below in two main sections: Key Changes and Other Notable Items.
 Section references are provided following the description of the changes where applicable.